emilk/egui/README.md

 ### Can I customize the look of egui?
 Yes!
 You can customize the colors, spacing, fonts and sizes of everything using `Context::set_style`.

+This is not yet as powerful as say CSS, [but this is going to improve soon](https://github.com/emilk/egui/issues/3284).

 Here is an example (from https://github.com/AlexxxRu/TinyPomodoro):

 <img src="media/pompodoro-skin.png" width="50%">